opencog/opencog/opencog/nlp/learn/README.md

    * Open `params.txt` and make sure the cnt-mode used for observing is still being used.
 Also, if you want to give weight to the word-pairs MI (multiplied by 1/separation), assign mst_dist="#t".
+Set exp_parses as true if you want to export the actual sentence parses to a txt file.
    The parameter cnt_reach does not have an effect at this stage, you can leave it as is.

-   * Open `mst-launch.scm` and uncoment only one of the following two lines: if you used cnt_mode (defined in params.txt) as "lg", uncomment:
+   * Open `launch-mst-parser.scm` and uncoment only one of the following two lines: if you used cnt_mode (defined in params.txt) as "lg", uncomment:
    >(define ala (make-any-link-api))
    if you used cnt_mode as "clique" or "clique-dist", uncomment: